freeCodeCamp/cdn/README.md

-# cdn
-static assets for use with projects, curriculum and other places on internet
+> ### static assets for use with projects, curriculum and other places on internet